XiaoChen-W/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 My name is Xiaochen Wang.
-I am a second-year master student majoring in Information Science at University of North Carolina at Chapel Hill.
-Before that, I received my Bachelor Degree in Automation at Central South University, China.
+I am a second-year master student majoring in Information Science at University of North Carolina at Chapel Hill, supervised by Dr. Yue Wang.
+Before that, I received my Bachelor Degree in Automation at Central South University, China, supervised by Dr. Fan Guo.
 I will be joining Pennsylvania State University in Fall 2022, pursuing PhD degree in Informatics.

 My research interests include Natural Language Processing, Health Informatics and Data Mining.
 I am currently working for Renaissance Computing Institute (RENCI) as a Graduate Research Assisitant, focusing on enhancing performance of neuroscientist-oriented search engine using information extraction techniques.